bitsnnfl2021/bitsnnfl2021.github.io/_drafts/partial-convolution-based-padding.md

 2\.
 Implement the proper dataloader with any 2 data augmentation techniques.

 3\.
-Show reconstructed images and calculate the corresponding PSNR/SSIM metrics.
+Show reconstructed images and calculate the corresponding PSNR metric.

-4\.
-(Bonus):You can try to implement the binarizer function.
-It is non-differentiable so you may choose to write your own forward pass and backward pass for this unit using this [link](https://pytorch.org/tutorials/beginner/examples_autograd/two_layer_net_custom_function.html).
-The bonus is just for you to learn more from this project.
-Do it only if you have time left towards the end.

 **Dataset** Use any publicly available dataset with high quality images.
-You may use [http://www.image-net.org/](http://www.image-net.org/ "ImageNet")
+You may use [ImageNet](http://www.image-net.org/)

 **ID:** 21